Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description warns to ensure the script is not referenced by journey nodes before deleting.
-It provides a clear precondition but does not explicitly mention alternative tools or when not to use.
+The description provides a warning about permanent deletion and the need to ensure the script is not referenced by journey nodes before deleting.
+It gives context for safe usage but does not explicitly mention when to use this tool over alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.